Energinet-DataHub/geh-core/source/App/documents/registrations/telemetry.md

    Example `local.settings.json` with focus on settings for Application Insights.

-   It is possible to add additional log level configuration per logging category following the example for `Energinet.Datahub.Core`.
+   It is possible to add additional log level configuration per logging category following the example for `Energinet.DataHub.Core`.

    ```json
    {